awslabs/ml-io/doc/build.md

 ## Installing System Dependencies
 The build instructions for Linux are based on Ubuntu 18.04.
 In case you are using a different distribution, please perform the equivalent steps.

-Official Ubuntu APT repositories do not contain an up-to-date version of CMake required to build ML-IO.
+Official Ubuntu APT repositories do not contain an up-to-date version of CMake required to build MLIO.
 [Follow the instructions](https://apt.kitware.com) on Kitware to add a repository that contains the latest version of CMake.

 On Ubuntu 18.04 you can install the build dependencies with:
 ```bash